 On-staff Human Advisors

-Blooom is fully automated.
-But they also employ expert investment advisors who can answer questions whenever you have them.
+Blooom is automated; however, they also employ expert investment advisors who can answer questions whenever you have them.
 So, you won’t be dealing entirely with robots, which is a huge plus.

 Support for Multiple Account Types